Lee’s Ferry, Arizona Milky Way Photography Location

 One of the best places in the country to photograph the Milky Way is Lee’s Ferry.
 The clear, dark skies and lack of light pollution make for incredible images of our galaxy.

 If you’re new to night photography, don’t worry—we’ve covered everything.
-Below, we will teach you everything you need to know about capturing the Milky Way.
+Below, we will teach you everything you need to know about photographing the Milky Way.
 You’ll learn about camera settings, composition, and all the basics.

 So what are you waiting for?
 Grab your camera and join us for an unforgettable night under the stars!